-After the initial appointment or first few, the actual work of therapy really begins.
-This is where the therapist is working with you to address the difficulties that you presented for.
+After the initial appointment (or first few), the actual work of therapy really begins.
+This is where the therapist is working with you to address the difficulties that you presented to therapy for.
 Again, this looks different for every client and between different therapists.

 It is important to keep in mind that regardless of the approach taken, your therapist cannot do the work for you.
 You are the one responsible for coming to sessions open and ready to “work,” and even more so, for taking what is done in therapy and implementing those strategies and practices in your everyday life – when your therapist is not there!
 The therapist is there to guide you, teach you, motivate you, and point you in the direction of growth, healing, and change.

-The therapist and therapy session is the like the stove (or any other cooking appliance) in your kitchen – it will provide the basis for you to cook a meal, but it cannot initiate cooking a meal or cook a meal correctly without your direct, active involvement and direction.
+Take this analogy into consideration: The therapist/therapy session is the like the stove (or any other cooking appliance) in your kitchen – it will provide the basis for you to cook a meal, but it cannot initiate cooking a meal or correctly cook a meal without your direct, active involvement, and direction.
 But without the stove, cooking the meal would a lot harder, more complicated, and time-consuming.

 Weekly Appointments: Why They Matter!

-When clients do not understand how this process that we call therapy works, this means sometimes people set out the with the plan that they will come to therapy appointments once per month.
-And we are talking about startingout coming once per month.
+When clients do not understand how therapy works, this means sometimes people set out the with the plan that they will come to therapy appointments once every three weeks or once per month.
+And they plan to start out coming only once per month…

 We hate to break it to ya, but that’s just ineffective therapy.
 And this is supported by countless research studies and decades of clinical outcome reviews.